 In the humid tropics, indigenous people clear forests by cutting down trees and burning them, called slash-and-burn practices.
 They plant crops in the cleared land and farm for a few years, and when the land becomes unproductive, it is abandoned and the process repeats.
 Since the 1960s, the Amazon rain forest has seen increased use of this technique.
 A 1994 study cited in "Slash-and-Burn Agriculture" attributes 30 percent of South America's deforestation to this practice.

-As population increases, deforestation results.
-An example is China, which went from about 1.4 million people 4,000 years ago and over 60 percent forest coverage, to 65 million in 1368 with 26 percent forest coverage.
+A result of population increase is deforestation.
+One of many examples of deforestation resulting from a population rise is China, which went from about 1.4 million people 4,000 years ago and over 60 percent forest coverage, to 65 million in 1368 with 26 percent forest coverage.
 By 1949, China had more than 541 million people and only 10 percent coverage.
-Two thousand years ago Europe had forests on over 80 percent of the land, compared to today's 34 percent coverage.
+Two thousand years ago, Europe had forests on over 80 percent of the land, compared to today's 34 percent coverage.
 Deforestation fueled the industrial revolution until fossil fuels became available.

 Valuable and Endangered Tree Species

 Tropical rainforests yield hard woods with unusual colors and grain, such as mahogany, teak and ebony.
 Greatly in demand for furniture and cabinetry, many tropical trees are now considered endangered species because of population reduction.
 Most countries with harvestable hardwoods have strict logging laws, but illegal logging still occurs.
 Deforestation is hastened not only by removal of trees but by road-building to access them, which encourages soil erosion, flooding, forest fragmentation, thinning and drying of remaining forests and greater fire susceptibility.
 Roads also open forests to greater development and use.